Krista and Natalie came into my life in the spring of 2020.

 Both have since come to be highly trusted as models for Prom Dreams and both have expressed a wish to seek opportunities as professional models, Natalie in the fashion market as she is already 5'8", and Krista in the commercial market as she is shorter.

-In August 2020, having seen photos of both girls, I was approached by former a retired London Fashion Week photographer, offering to support both girls in pursuit of those dreams, and plans are now being made as Krista approaches her eighteenth birthday, and Natalie her sixteenth.
+In August 2020, having seen photos of both girls, I was approached by former a retired London Fashion Week photographer, offering to support both girls in pursuit of those dreams, and plans were made as Krista approached her eighteenth birthday, and Natalie her sixteenth.

 Both girls have already started building portfolios and we are confident of them finding their way in the world of professional modelling.
 But never forget, and this is certainly true of both girls, who are very level-headed, that education comes first.